 Continuous noise exposure can cause, in addition to changes in heart rate and breathing, and can also influence the endocrine and nervous systems.
 Similarly, the fact of working in a noisy environment can alter sleep, cause tiredness, irritability, headache and nausea, and in some cases affect mental health, since it sometimes causes symptoms of anxiety and increases discomfort and stress.
-Noise and vibration in the workplace

 It also negatively affects our relationship with others and the environment, for example creating misunderstandings in a conversation.
-Noise and vibration in the workplace

 The OSHA standard on exposure to occupational noise, described in 29 CFR 1910.95, only requires audiometric tests at the level of noise action (that is, a weighted average of 85 decibels in 8 hours).
 However, using hearing protection and using audiometric tests to detect early signs of hearing loss.
-Noise and vibration in the workplace

 Loud noise at work can damage hearing.
 Approximately 22 million American workers are exposed to hazardous noise on the job.
 To minimize occupational noise-induced hearing loss, the National Institute for Occupational Safety and Health (NIOSH) recommends that workers not be exposed to a noise level that exceeds 85 decibels (dB A) for 8 hours.
 To create a healthier workplace, NIOSH recommends a hierarchy of control approach.